AFL 2025 Least Wins Wooden Spoon Betting – Odds, Tips & Predictions

 • What has changed?
 Josh Battle went to the Hawks as a free agent, while Brad Crouch retired.
 Jack Macrae was traded across from the Bulldogs.

 • Injury report.
-Mattaes Phillipou and Dougal Howard will miss the first half of the season.
+Mattaes Phillipou and Dougal Howard will miss the first couple of months of the season, while each of Dan Butler, Max King and Liam Stocker should return in early-mid April.

-Bet on the Bombers to finish the season with the least wins at $26.00 with PlayUp
+Bet on the Saints to finish with the least wins @ $34.00 with PlayUp

 Melbourne Demons